GianfrancoBazzani/zk-Verifiable-Credentials-DB/README.md

 # zk-Verifiable-Credentials-DB

-A credentials database encrypted and stored on chain.
+A credentials database encrypted and stored on chain with zk mecanics.

 This tool allows to an issuer to create a database to store credentials issued over subjects, and have these credentials always accessible and untampered thanks to immutable proprieties of the blockchain.
 Also, a zk verification is implemented to allow the subjects proof they credentials with selective disclosure of inner claims.
 This project assumes that subjects are in possession of eth EOA used as a Self-sovereign identity ID.